What is sensitive skin? How do you care for it? Find answers to ten frequently asked questions about sensitive skin.

 What should I do when I have a sensitive skin reaction?

-Then, hydrate.
-A deeply moisturising masque will help restore your skin’s natural barrier and soothe your irritated skin.
-Again, to avoid making it worse, always choose products for sensitive skin.
-Once you’ve removed all of the masque, smooth a nourishing serum into your face and neck.
-Leave it to sink in for ten or fifteen minutes.
-Finally, use a moisturiser with a non-greasy but intense formula.
+Step three: Once you’ve removed the mask, apply a nourishing serum across your face and neck.
+Leave it to sink in for ten or fifteen minutes before applying a non-greasy but intense moisturiser.
 Massage it gently across your face, paying particular attention to any dry patches, until it has all been absorbed.
+Repeat this process whenever your skin feels uncomfortable.

 Repeat this process whenever your skin feels uncomfortable.